appbaseio/Docs/content/docs/reactivesearch/v3/overview/reactivebase.md

 ```

 -   **endpoint** `Object` [optional]
-    endpoint prop provides ability to query a different backend service other than elasticesearch.
+    endpoint prop provides the ability to query a different backend service other than elasticesearch.
 Works only when `enableAppbase` is `true`.
     Accepts the following properties:
     -   **url** `String` [Required]
         URL where the data cluster is hosted.